About

 Fast facts

 • The institute administers more than 100 official partnerships between WMU and educational institutions around the world, and assists University faculty and staff in maintaining and developing partnerships for research, faculty and student exchange, and other types of collaboration.
+Learn more at our International Partnerships page.

 • The institute offers comprehensive immigration counseling and services to visiting students, scholars, foreign-national faculty and staff, and their WMU hosting or sponsoring departments through a professionally staffed immigration services office.
 The director of immigration services serves as both the Responsible Officer for the WMU Exchange Visitor Program designated by the U.S. Department of State, and as the Principal Designated School Official for WMU, a university certified by the U.S. Student and Exchange Visitor Program (SEVP) to enroll international students.
 The director of immigration services recommends travel policy and procedures for WMU international students, scholars and faculty.
 Immigration staff conduct optional practical training and employment regulation information sessions throughout the academic year.
 Potential health and security issues for WMU students, faculty and staff traveling abroad are reviewed, as needed, by the WMU Study Abroad Security and Health Review Council chaired by the institute associate provost.

-• Nearly 600 students participate each academic year in WMU study abroad programs through the institute to more than 30 countries.
+• Roughly 500 students (2023-2024) participate each academic year in WMU study abroad programs through the institute to more than 30 countries.
 Programs are available for undergraduates and graduates in a broad spectrum of disciplines for an academic year, one semester, or summer terms.
 WMU offers more than 30 short-term, faculty-led study abroad courses, allowing students to earn major or minor credit with a WMU faculty member in an overseas location.
 More than 10 percent of WMU undergraduate students study abroad annually before graduation according to Open Doors, a report on international student mobility.
 Language-intensive study abroad programs are offered in Arabic, Chinese, Japanese, French, German and Spanish.
 Additionally, the institute provides students with opportunities to undertake international internships, conduct international field study, perform international service, and study abroad for academic credit.
-In 2014-15, students studying abroad through WMU received more than $428,000 scholarships.
+In 2023-24, students studying abroad through WMU received more than $500,000 scholarships.
 Most scholarship awards are about 30 percent of student financial need for the academic term.

 • The Center for English Language and Culture for International Students prepares international students in intensive English as a Second Language instruction for admission to undergraduate and graduate programs.
 CELCIS was founded in 1975 and is fully accredited.
 Its 14 faculty specialists and master faculty specialists hold advanced training in ESL and applied linguistics.
 CELCIS is one of two Michigan-based ESL programs accredited by the Commission on English Language Program Accreditation and is a member of the American Association of Intensive English Programs and University and College Intensive English Programs.
-CELCIS enrolls more than 100 students per term.

 • WMU hosts Fulbright Fellows, Scholars, and Foreign Language Teaching Assistants through the Haenicke Institute.
 The WMU Fulbright advisor works with WMU faculty interested in becoming Fulbright Scholars and with U.S. students wishing to apply for Fulbright awards.
 The advisor also coordinates the Fulbright Foreign Student, Foreign Language Teaching Assistant (FLTA) and Scholar programs.